Mazatlan History in English: Information covering pre-Columbian times to the present including |

 Thus began a multi-generational struggle between Spanish colonial naval forces and pirates that lasted through the 1600s -- and the 1700s as well.

-But 1700s Mazatlan history wasn't just about pirates, it was about what they coveted: the ever-increasing tonnage of gold and silver shipments coming from nearby mines in the Sierra Madre mountains like at Concordia and Copala, and the deep-digging at flatter mining locations like El Rosario.
+But 1700s Mazatlan history wasn't just about pirates, it was about what they wanted to steal: the ever-increasing tonnage of gold and silver shipments coming from nearby mines in the Sierra Madre mountains like at Concordia and Copala, and the deep-digging at flatter mining locations like El Rosario.

-By the end of the 1700s the pirates were gone, but Mazatlan -- despite of over 200 years of foreign presence and its new church and jail -- was little more than a far-flung colonial outpost and harbor mostly inhabited by a remnant of indigenous peoples whose occupation was primarily subsistence fishing.
+By the end of the 1700s the pirates were largely eradicated, but Mazatlan -- despite of over 200 years of foreign presence and its new church and jail -- was still little more than a far-flung colonial outpost and harbor surrounded by remnants of indigenous peoples whose occupation remained primarily subsistence fishing.

 But eradicating the pirate threat allowed The Pearl of The Pacific to enter the new century strong, and begin to fulfill its historical destiny as Mexico's premier west coast port -- and one of the finest natural deep water ports in the world.